if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Returns
    * _none_

-The ProcessUpdate method is run in every Update method on the interactable object.
+The ProcessUpdate method is run in every Update method on the Interactable Object.
 It is responsible for checking if the tracked object has exceeded it's detach distance.

 #### ProcessFixedUpdate/0